 In addition to prescription coverage, some Medicare Advantage plans may offer additional benefits* depending on your service area such as:

-And some may include allowances for certain qualifying members that may help pay for groceries and other special supplemental benefits, including:
+And some may include allowances** for certain eligible members that may help pay for healthy groceries and other special supplemental benefits***, including:

-Medicare Advantage plans can also offer low monthly premiums, and also help enrollees save money on:
+Medicare Advantage plans may also offer low monthly premiums, and also help enrollees save money on:

 *There may not be a plan in your area that has these benefits in one plan